hyperledger-archives/composer/packages/composer-website/jekylldocs/playground/id-cards-playground.md

 There must be a Participant existing in the business network in order to bind an Identity required to create the Business Network Card.

-When an identity is issued within Playground, there is an option to add the Identity to your Wallet.
+When an identity is issued within Playground, there is an option to save the identity for use in your Business Networks page.
 By selecting this option a Business Network Card is created for the issued identity that is valid for the current business network.
-The Business Network Card will appear in your wallet once you log out of the current business network, and it is from this location where it may be exported to share with another user.
+The Business Network Card will appear on your Business Networks page once you log out of the current business network, and it is from this location where it may be exported to share with another user.

 ### Creating a Business Network Card

-1. From the **My Wallet** page, select an identity to use to connect to your business network.
+1. From the **Business Networks** page, select an identity to use to connect to your business network.
 Click **Connect Now**. _Please note:_ You must use an identity that has permission to create new identities.

 2. If required, create the participant to which you intend to assign the identity:
    - Click the **Test** tab, and click **Create New Participant**.